xebia/cypress-training/docs/4-isolation.md

 ## Exercise: Wait on your response

 With Cypress you do not have to wait on a response.
 It will automatically wait for your selector to appear in the DOM.
 However in our previous step we've exceeded the default time-out value of Cypress (4000ms).
 We do not want to increase this as this would slow down our tests and hide performance issues.
 However in this case we want to make sure that the page still loads after our 10 second delay.
-We can solve this by waiting explicitly for our `cy.route()` action.
+We can solve this by waiting explicitly for our `cy.intercept` action.

 1. Modify your test in such a way that your assertion does not time-out.

 ### Need help?

 - Use the network tab in the developer tools of your browser to help you find the calls that your client application is trying to make.
-- Check out the [cy.route documentation](https://docs.cypress.io/api/commands/route.html#) for the correct syntax
+- Check out the [cy.intercept documentation](https://docs.cypress.io/api/commands/intercept) for the correct syntax